 Public Service Seminar

-The public service seminar is a 2-credit course offered in the second semester at the Clinton School.
-It is designed to allow students to analyze the broad field of public service, discuss and plan public service projects and to focus on career opportunities.
+The public service seminar is designed to allow students to analyze the broad field of public service, discuss and plan public service projects and to focus on career opportunities.
 In addition, students are afforded the opportunity to engage national and international public service leaders to gain a deeper understanding of the organizations they lead, the innovations they foster and the evolving landscape of public service challenges today.
 In addition, this course will help students build individually tailored networks with domestic and international governmental agencies, NGOs, foundations and community leaders.

 Upon entering the Clinton School, each student is assigned a faculty advisor.
 Advisors assist students in making informed and responsible decisions in five areas: the selection of electives, the selection of an international public service project, the development of a capstone project, the identification of professional development opportunities, and the focusing of possible career directions.
 In partnering students with an academic advisor, the faculty advising program promotes self-reliance in the development of an individually tailored long-term plan of success while at the Clinton School Service and beyond.